How do I apply to the PhD program?

 What kinds of evaluations are there during the PhD program?

-Twice a year the director of graduate studies writes a letter of evaluation to each student in years 1-3.
+Twice a year the Director of Graduate Studies (DGS) writes a letter of evaluation to each student in years 1-3.
 The DGS writes once a year to each student in the fourth year and beyond, highlighting the adviser’s annual evaluation of the progress on the dissertation.

-When does a grad student take oral exams?
+When does a graduate student take oral exams?